 How quickly can I expect to make money blogging?

 That's one of the beauties of non-traditional publishing.
 You don't have to work for years before you see your first paycheck.
 However, you won't be making a LOT of money right away, you will be making a laughable shit pittance.
 My first year I made $100.
 My second year I made $500.
 This year I made about $2500 (which works out to about $2/hr for anyone who thinks I've hit the big time.)
-In traditional publishing, you work for years to publish your first book and maybe get a 10k advance (that's a standard new-author contract with a big six publisher).
+In traditional publishing, you work for years to publish your first book and if your book is good and with a little luck, you maybe get a 10k advance on the next one (that's a pretty good new-author contract with a big five publisher).

 Here's hoping my growth by a factor of five continues because I'm all about making 1.5 million in 2018.